alexbelgium/hassio-addons/webtrees/README.md

 ## Configuration

 Webui can be found at <http://your-ip:PORT>.
-The default username/password : described in the startup log (admin:mybadpassword), please change it as soon as possible.
+The default username/password : described in the startup log (admin:mybadpassword), please change it as soon as possible from the users admin page (yoursite:yourport/index.php?route=%2Fadmin%2Fadmin-users).

 Options can be configured through two ways :